Altitude Sickness: A Guide for Trekking in the Himalayas of Nepal

 Altitude sickness preventive measures

-Below you can learn how to handle altitude sickness while trekking in Nepal:
+Below you learn how to handle altitude sickness while trekking in Nepal:

 Gradual Ascent: